scribe-org/Scribe-Data/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, and in accordance with this project's [code of conduct](https://github.com/scribe-org/Scribe-Data/blob/main/.github/CODE_OF_CONDUCT.md), other contributors will reciprocate that respect in addressing your issue or assessing patches and features.

-## Branding

-All branding elements such as logos, icons, colors and fonts should follow those that are set out in [scribe-org/Organization](https://github.com/scribe-org/Organization).
-As the project is fully open source, these elements are also open for discussion.
-Your efforts in making Scribe products professional with a distinct and cohesive identity are much appreciated.

 ## Using the issue tracker

 The [issue tracker for Scribe-Data](https://github.com/scribe-org/Scribe-Data/issues) is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests).